learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 - Increased the color customizability of the fruitsalad theme (buttons, text, links)
 - Fixed edge cases where the dropdown menus on the logo picker page would break
 - New logos, headers, and favicons are now loaded immediately when changed
+- Added the ability to reset and remove optional fruit salad variables
+- Added the ability to reset required fruit salad variables
+- Added functionality to prevent the same optional fruit salad variable from being added more than once
+- Made the contact info header/footer sections MUCH more customizable in the theme editor

+  - The contact info can even be completely blank, that's how customizable it is
+- Fixed the caching of the logos on /themes/
+- Fixed the styling of /themes/setup

 AJAX Scheduler
 ~~~~~~~~~~~~~~